LedgeDash/unum/docs/ir.md

 ### Next

 The `Next` field specifies the outgoing edges.
-If there is only one outgoing edge (i.e., a chain or a one-to-one transition), the `Next` field contains only a single element.
+If there is only one outgoing edge (i.e., a chain or a one-to-one transition), the `Next` field contains only a single object.
 For example,

 ```yaml
 Name: A